BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

                                                               Ljava/lang/Object; # This method returns an Object
 ```

-With some determination and some deduction, we can guess figure out what the snippet does.
-Here, we're defining a `getContent()` method that tries to cast a `LiveData`'s value to `State.Content` and returns it, or null otherwise.
+With some determination, we can guess figure out what the snippet does.
+Here, we're defining a `getContent()` method that tries to cast a `LiveData`'s value to `State.Content` and returns it, or `null` otherwise.

 # Using a decompiled APK as a debugging tool

 ## Inspecting suspicious code

 Before doing anything else, we can already start looking at the generated code to identify patterns that could cause issues.
-Problem is… there's a *lot* of code to look through, at least in our case.
+Problem is… there can be a *lot* of code to look through.

-Before going this deep in the rabbit hole, we already determined our issue was, somehow, related to instrumentation.
+Before going this deep in the rabbit hole, we already figured our issue was, somehow, related to instrumentation.
 Disabling it fixed this issue.
 Downgrading to the previous release of the SDK also fixed it.
 This means that if we want to get a clear look at **what** needs to change to go from a working APK from a broken one, we could just compare an APK instrumented by the previous SDK version with an APK instrumented by the current one!

-It also proved useful to compare an instrumented APK with an uninstrumented one to understand what the instrumentation was meant to add.
+It also proved useful to compare an APK that has been instrumented with one that hasn't, to understand what that instrumentation is meant to achieve.
 In our case, most of it was to notify the SDK of every HTTP request, along with its result.

-The snippet below shows a class belonging to Picasso, that shows its HTTP calls are being intercepted by the SDK.
+The snippet below shows a class belonging to Picasso.
+We can see the HTTP calls it makes are being intercepted by the SDK.

 ```diff
 --- normal/smali/com/squareup/picasso/NetworkRequestHandler.smali	2022-01-05 11:09:22.000000000 +0100